igortas/react-apollo/README.md

 ##

 The mysql db works on port 3306.
 Enviroment variables for connecting are in .env file and can be changed.
+Database needs to be manually created or from mysql cli.

 ## Running the project with docker-compose